kiedunne/myrecovery-frontend-test/README-frontend.md

 ## Overview

-1. Build a frontend application that consumes api.json endpoint, and provides the ability for a user to:
+1. Build a frontend application that consumes [api.json](api.json), and provides the ability for a user to:
     i) view their team
     ii) view their team members
     iii) add / remove a team member.